golang/proposal/design/37112-unstable-runtime-metrics.md

 While this is fairly implementation-specific for metadata, the majority of tracing GC designs involve a stop-the-world event at one point or another.

-Another useful aspect of a metric descriptor would be to indicate whether the metric is a "gauge" or a "counter" (i.e. it increases monotonically).
+Another useful aspect of a metric description would be to indicate whether the metric is a "gauge" or a "counter" (i.e. it increases monotonically).
 We have examples of both in the runtime and this information is often useful to bubble up to metrics collection systems to influence how they're displayed and